NatronGitHub/openfx-misc/README.md

 ### Keyer

 * ChromaKeyerOFX: Apply chroma keying, as described in "Video Demystified" by Keith Jack.
-* Despill: Remove the unwanted color contamination of the foreground (spill) caused by the reflected color of the bluescreen/greenscreen, as described in "Digital Compositing for Film and Video" by Steve Wright.
+* Despill: Remove the unwanted color contamination of the foreground (spill) caused by the reflected color of the bluescreen/greenscreen, as described in "Digital Compositing for
-* MatteMonitor: A Matte Monitor, as described in "Digital Compositing for Film and Video" by Steve Wright.
+  Film and Video" by Steve Wright.
 * DifferenceOFX: Produce a rough matte from the difference of two images.
 * KeyerOFX: A collection of simple keyers.
+* MatteMonitor: A Matte Monitor, as described in "Digital Compositing for Film and Video" by Steve Wright.
+* PIK: A
-* HSVToolOFX (in the "Color" section) can also be used as a keyer.
+* note that HSVToolOFX (in the "Color" section) can also be used as a keyer.

 ### Merge